Mount Dennis: Demographic

 The area is a classic example of Toronto's diversity, with dozens of ethnic groups represented, however the largest ethnic group by far are from the Caribbean and West Africa with the vast majority of visible minorities of Jamaican descent.
 With respect to religion, there are many black store front churches representing the many faiths of the African and Caribbean communities as well as Western-European, Middle Eastern and Asian faiths such as Christian, Roman Catholicism, Pentecostalism, Seventh Day Adventist), Muslim, and Buddhist as seen along the Weston Road Corridor.
 Among the languages spoken are Spanish, Somali, Vietnamese, Patois and Portuguese from the 2016 Ward 11 census.

 In Mount Dennis’s census tract 5350156.01, the median income for residents in the community in 2006 as $17,771.
 This information was collected by the mandatory long-form census conducted in 2006.
 In 2011, the average household income was $20,637.
 It had grown by $2,866.
 This information was collected by the voluntary National Household Survey in 2011.
 This demonstrates in general, income levels are rising in Mount Dennis.
 Data in 2011 was affected by Mount Dennis’ GNR (global non-response rate) of 38.5%.
 An average household income as of 2016 is $66,447 and is much lower than Toronto's average of $102,721 as of 2016.
 This further demonstrating this trend of rising household incomes.

 In census tract 5350156.01 in 2006, 600 residents owned their homes while 1590 residents rented their homes.
 This information was gathered by the mandatory long-form census conducted in 2006.
 By 2011, 625 residents owned their homes while 1646 residents rented.
 This information was collected by the voluntary National Household Survey in 2011.
 This shows residents in Mount Dennis are much more likely to rent than own their homes.
 Data in 2011 was affected by Mount Dennis’ GNR (global non-response rate) of 38.5%.

-Access to prosperity

-According to a CBC article on Mount Dennis, "Aggressive community policing [part of the Toronto police's anti-violence intervention strategy initiative] is intimidating, and black males in particular feel racially profiled rather than supported," says Shadya Yasin, a Somali-Canadian who works and lives in the neighbourhood.
-"This translates into huge numbers in an area where 23 per cent of the population is black."

-Yasin, who heads the York Youth Coalition (YYC), is leading the charge to obtain a receipt component to police carding.
-YYC attended the Toronto Police Services Board meeting where police carding will be on the agenda.
-Olawoye, meanwhile, wants to hold all stakeholders to account - parents, teachers and the government.
-"We need to get our kids back in school for them to be better employed and for that we need to integrate their parents into the work force as well," he said.

-"We must give all our citizens equal access to prosperity, which I feel is not happening in this neighbourhood."